PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store are unchanged.

+The latest checkpoint implements the terminal affine/QKV/layout-shape owner.
+It passes the exact shared context to the pre-terminal affine/Slice/SPP and terminal QKV/activation/layout/shape composites, forwards the unchanged layout-Transpose option only to the second child, and returns both complete nested tuples unchanged and in source order.

+The lowerer replaces only the two observation-only child locals with one outer result.
+The optional late-binary-layout reconciliation branch remains the immediate predecessor; the terminal Expand/Squeeze phase record and progress callback remain immediate successors.
+Nested owners, wrappers, independent routes, graph mutations, guards, public behavior, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+Runtime identity coverage, 1143 expanded affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof`
+tests.
+The exactly 128-ID/128-owner store is unchanged, while the characterized unconsumed lowerer-result inventory decreases from 56 to 55.

 The next characterization selects the terminal layout/shape tail immediately after the activation bridge: absolute pre-ConCat cleanup, late Shape-extract, the prune-aware late layout/Mean/SPP/Gather/constant-fold/Cast summary, and